alejofig/portfolio-alejo/src/pages/posts/tresor.md

 Smoke, lights, sweat, dancing, lots of dancing, and lots of music.
 Watching Mono climb the mountain too was very special.
 Once again, music is the universal language.

 At 4 AM, after dancing for 2.5 hours, we headed home.
 Exhausted.
 Physically drained but spiritually fulfilled.
 And me, once again, grateful for everything I’ve experienced.
-Without a doubt, experiences far outweigh
+Without a doubt, experiences far outweigh material things a hundredfold (at least for me).
+We headed back home, rested for an hour, and caught the train that would take us to the next city: Prague.

+Notes:

+I'm writing this review while traveling to Prague with my feet, back, and neck completely destroyed.
+I only slept for an hour, but I needed to process and filter my emotions.

+This was the DJ who took us on his musical journey:

+Listen to MIX: Fast Techno #1 2022 by Schacke on SoundCloud.

+Although Berlin may not immediately strike you with its beauty, it does with its culture and devotion to music.
+It’s curious because every day we were there, there was music.

+Berlin is a wild musical jungle.
+Freedom for all.